-Level 3 is for hydraulic equipment fitters and operators who will need to work safely and to read circuit drawings and identify components and fitting types etc.
+Level 3 is for pipe fitters and operators who will need to work safely and to read operating instructions, instrument gauges and potentially circuit drawings to identify components, equipment, or fitting types etc. (CETOP Level 1)

-Level 4 is for people who manage hydraulic equipment or employees where it's helpful to know more about the products, capabilities and systems they work in.
+Level 4 is for people who perform basic maintentance hydraulic equipment and are able to make routine adjustments.
+Or manage employees where it's helpful to know more about the products, capabilities and systems they work in.
+(CETOP Level 2)

 Level 6 is for engineers who design or update hydraulic equipment.
 This will include strategies for different types of system along with tips and trips for using equipment.

 Use the FWD and BACK arrows to step through the training course sequence.